hmrc/alcohol-duty-account/api-docs/openPayments.md

 }
 ```

-***An outstanding return, RPI (not expecting these to appear but will be returned if so), an LPI and a couple of unallocated payments: ***
+***An outstanding return, RPI (not expecting these to appear but will be returned if so), an LPI, and a couple of unallocated payments:***

 ```json
 {